Which is the best Premium Economy transatlantic airline? British Airways, Virgin Atlantic, Delta, American Airlines, or Norwegian?

 Other Transatlantic Airlines With Premium Economy

 There is a new transatlantic premium Economy airline on the block.
-WOW air has a new fleet of A330 aircraft, but which offers a terrible economy, with hard uncomfortable seats and little luggage.
+WOW, air has a new fleet of A330 aircraft, but offers a terrible economy, with hard, uncomfortable seats and little luggage.
 The Wow air Business Class which is not Business Class at all and is, in fact, a very average Premium Economy, is better than their Economy but is the worst pick of the airlines covered on this page.

 Lufthansa also offers Premium Economy flying from America into various German Airports as does Austrian Airlines.